 VAT Registration

-Any change to the statutes or the company documents needs to be notarized again and then filed with the Trade Registry.
+Any change to the statutes or the company documents needs to be notarised again and then filed with the Trade Registry.
 You must file the annual tax returns as well as monthly/quarterly VAT returns (it depends on turnover, which of the two applies).
 Essentially, you are in touch with the tax office at least every three months.

 Business Address